Pelegrina

-Pelegrina is a spider genus of the family Salticidae (jumping spiders).
+Pelegrina is a genus of spiders in the jumping spider family Salticidae.
 They are found throughout North America.
-Many of the species in Pelegrina were previously placed in the genera Metaphidippus, and before that, Dendryphantes.
-The genus was originally described in 1930 by the Spanish arachnologist Pelegrín Franganillo Balboa, who named it after himself.
+Many of the species in the genus Pelegrina were previously placed in the genus Metaphidippus, and before that, in Dendryphantes.
+The genus was erected in 1930 by the Spanish arachnologist Pelegrín Franganillo Balboa, who named it after himself.

 Species

 As of July 2024, the World Spider Catalog accepted the following species: